Spring Refresh Sale: 20% off bundles and 15% off mattresses

 Both companies have disrupted the mattress industry in their own ways.
-Tuft & Needle set out to create a bed in a box mattress with a proprietary Adaptive foam blend that is conforming and durable.
+Tuft & Needle set out to create a mattress in a box with a proprietary Adaptive foam blend that is conforming and durable.
 In 2018, Tuft & Needle partnered with Serta Simmons Bedding to expand its reach.
 The T&N product line now includes three mattress models: the T&N Original, the T&N Mint, and the T&N Hybrid, in addition to bedding and furniture.

 Saatva manufactures luxury hybrid and innerspring models at a competitive price-point.
-Rather than bed in a box shipping, the company offers free White Glove delivery with each order.
+Rather than mattress-in-a-box shipping, the company offers free White Glove delivery with each order.
 The company manufactures the Saatva Classic, the Saatva HD, and the Saatva Latex Hybrid, in addition to the Saatva Youth, a reversible innerspring designed for children 3 and older.
 The company offers additional models, including the Loom & Leaf Memory Foam Mattress, the Zenhaven Latex Mattress, and Solaire Adjustable Mattress.
 However, we’ll focus on models that carry the Saatva name.